 TOverall Grades are determined on the basis of the student’s attitude and his/her ability to perform elements of the course curriculum.
 Approximately 25 percent of the grade will be based upon written tests, 50 percent, upon attendance and the remaining 25 percent is based upon practical performance skills.

 Letter Grades are determined as follows:

 Students must maintain a “C” average for successful progression and graduation.
-Students who meet the minimum requirements for attendance and academic progress shall be considered to be making SATISFACTORY PROGRESS until the next scheduled evaluation.
-Students who do not meet such requirements shall be deemed to be either (1) On Probation, or (2) Not Making Satisfactory Progress.
+Students who meet the minimum for attendance and academic progress shall be considered to be making SATISFACTORY PROGRESS until the next scheduled evaluation.
+Students who do not meet such rerequirements shall be deemed to be either (1) Under Warning (2) Not Making Staidfactory Progress/On Probation.